Position

 How to become a Parts Technician?

 1. Get formal education: Enroll in an automotive technology program.
-These programs teach about vehicle parts and systems.
+This program teaches about engines, transmissions, and electrical systems.

-4. Develop communication skills: Talk with suppliers and customers.
-Clear communication is key to ensuring parts are ordered and delivered correctly.
+4. Develop communication skills: Talk with suppliers, mechanics, and customers.
+Clear communication ensures parts are ordered correctly and delivered on time.

 How long does it take to become a Parts Technician?